Successful Texas Tech Alumni

-Texas Tech has no shortage of notable Alumni.
-In almost every career field out there, a Tech alumni is making waves.
-Today however, we’ll be focusing on a few notable alumni that occupy the entertainment industry.
-In all facets, tech also has no shortage of Alumni who have made a name for themselves in the film and television industry.
+Texas Tech has no shortage of notable alumni.
+In almost every career field out there, Tech alumni are making waves.
+Today, however, we’ll be focusing on a few notable alumni that occupy the entertainment industry.
+In all facets, Tech Alumni have made a name for themselves in the film and television industry.
 Here are some of the most notable Tech graduates who went on to do big things in film and television.

 The first of these many alumni is Johnny Hardwick, a native of Austin, TX.
 Hardwick attended and graduated from Texas Tech with a B.S. in Journalism.
 Soon after, Hardwick went on to perform stand-up comedy at all sorts of comedy clubs in Dallas and Austin.
 Hardwick would continue this career until he performed at the Laugh Factory in Los Angeles, California.
 There, he would be offered a writing job by Greg Daniels for Mike Judge’s King of the Hill.
 Hardwick was going to be a regular in MTV’s Austin Stories but chose to pursue King of the Hill.
 He would later go on to become the voice of Dale Gribble after the initial choice Daniel Stern fell through.
 Hardwick performed as Dale for the show’s entire 13-year run.
 Nowadays, Hardwick has his own Youtube channel.
 In his Youtube channel, he regularly posts videos of song parodies and monologues in the voice of Dale Gribble.